sigedu-org/website/_posts/2024-06-20-bea19-outstanding-papers.md

 published: true
 ---

-During the BEA 2024 closing remarks, three papers received awards: one best paper and two outstanding student papers.
+During the BEA 2024 closing remarks, three papers received awards.
+One paper, which garnered the maximum average score of 5 from reviewers and the most nominations, was honored as the Best Paper.
+Additionally, two student papers were recognized as Outstanding Papers.

 Best Paper
 : *Automated Sentence Generation for a Spaced Repetition Software* (Benjamin Paddags, Daniel Hershcovich, Valkyrie Savage)